You upgraded your iPad to the latest iOS version and now when you connect it to your PC/Mac, it doesn’t charge.

-They changed things in iOS 7.
+Apple changed things in the latest iOS version.
 When you connect a duplicate/fake cable to your iPad – to charge or to transfer data/sync etc. – your iPad is going to show you a warning saying that the cable is not supported.

 While that’s nothing to worry about because you can still sync and do stuff and even charge, the problem is that charging will be pathetically slow.

-Obviously, in our case, it was iOS 7 that killed the power of the duplicate cable.
+Obviously, in our case, it was the latest iOS that killed the power of the duplicate cable.